Dispatch Mode

 Security

-• All communication is encrypted via TLS (WebSocket Secure)
+• All communication encrypted via TLS (WebSocket Secure) with self-signed certificates

 • Supervised mode lets you approve every action before it executes

-• Dangerous actions (passwords, deletions, purchases) always require confirmation, even in autonomous mode
+• Dangerous actions (passwords, deletions, purchases, sudo, rm -rf) always require confirmation, even in autonomous mode

 • Press Ctrl+C at any time to immediately disconnect and stop all agent control